The art of building trust as a business

 What does research say about trust?

-Most of the time when we talk about the topic, we usually bring up examples of how long it takes for different companies and brands to build trust and how quickly it can be destroyed.
+Most of the time when we talk about the topic, we usually bring up examples of how long it takes for companies and brands to build trust and how quickly it can be destroyed.
 In this blog post, we dig a little deeper into the subject to see if there are any building blocks in behavioral research that can help us in our future trust-building work.

 There is quite a lot of research related to the topic, but we have chosen to take a closer look at behavioral scientist Fransesca Gino's work on decision-making and Harvard University's studies on networking.
 We have also focused on the conclusions of behavioral scientist Jon Levy's project "The influencer dinners" where 12 years ago he invited 12 celebrity guests from different areas to his apartment in New York to cook together.
 They weren't allowed to say their names or professions, so the conversations took a new turn as they engaged in a group physical activity.
 Today, he has organized nearly 250 dinners where the participants have all found new close friends.